 The best customer success efforts are built on a solid foundation of internal data, customer insights, and a well-thought-out strategy that addresses every stage of the customer journey.
 Use these best practices when ramping up your customer success efforts to help you build a solid foundation inside your organization.

 1. Build a dedicated customer success team

 Building a dedicated customer success team is the best way to show your customers you are committed to helping them reach their goals.
 A dedicated team has the bandwidth to be present for every step of your customer’s journey and offer personalized support when customers need you most.
 This degree of support is difficult to achieve if you don’t have an independent customer success team.

 Great customer success teams are more than just product helpers — they can also act as consultants.
 For example, if your product is marketing automation software, your customers should be able to turn to you to improve their marketing efforts.
 Your customer success team can advise customers on how to craft and execute strategies using your product, which leads to greater product adoption and higher retention.

 If you don’t currently have the resources to build a stand-alone team, you can start by prioritizing high-value customers and assign members of existing teams to provide high-touch support to those specific customers.

-A playbook acts as a framework for your team and should include guidelines and processes for how you plan to reduce churn, improve retention, and solve customer’s problems.
-Developing a robust customer success playbook allows you to train new hires very quickly, provides a structure for your team, and ensures all customers are getting the level of support they desire.
+A playbook acts as a framework for your team and should include guidelines and processes for how you plan to reduce churn, improve retention, and solve customer problems.
+Developing a robust customer success playbook allows you to train new hires quickly, provides a structure for your team, and ensures all customers get the level of support they desire.